robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-subject/summer-week-2-mentor-materials.md

 #### Focused development area

-- Teacher, with the support of a colleague, accesses and reviews subject materials to understand how tasks build pupils' knowledge and skills towards the learning goals for a lesson.
+- Teacher, with the support of a colleague, accesses and reviews subject materials to understand how tasks build pupils’ knowledge and skills towards the learning goals for a lesson.
-- Teacher, with the support of a colleague, accesses and reviews subject materials to understand how to adapt task content to efficiently build pupils' knowledge and skills so they can meet the learning goals for a lesson.
+- Teacher, with the support of a colleague, accesses and reviews subject materials to understand how to adapt task content to efficiently build pupils’ knowledge and skills so they can meet the learning goals for a lesson.

 ### Observe